Sznv91/graduation-TopJava/README.md

 >The restaurant is stored in the cache 30 minutes after write or until the cache reaches 300 records.

 # Known issues
-- Unhandled exception:
+- ~~Unhandled exception:
-An error that occurs when saving two users with the same email address was not handled.
+An error that occurs when saving two users with the same email address was not handled.~~
+Resolved.
+The solution method is not effective,but it works.

 # Authorization
 Spring Security is connected to the project.
 With start application two users are automatically created.